 Learn more about Atlassian Marketplace, the elements of an app listing, and Atlassian’s app approval criteria in this overview video, part of our Cloud Cafe tutorial series.

-In the Marketplace, we welcome free apps, open-source apps, or apps sold directly by vendors.
+In the Marketplace, we welcome free apps, open-source apps, or apps sold directly by partners.
 This means you can offer free apps, or apps that use your own checkout and licensing system.
 However, using different payment models means you have access to varying perks of the Marketplace:

 It also means you agree to comply with Atlassian's brand guidelines.
 These guidelines govern how you should represent your company and your apps in relation to Atlassian.

-To create your vendor profile on Marketplace:
+To create your partner profile on Marketplace:

-If your account should belong to a particular vendor but doesn't, ask somebody on the account to add you.
-Here's how they can do this:
+If your account should belong to a particular Marketplace Partner but doesn't, ask somebody on the account to add you.

 The Publish a new app form has a Deployable option that indicates whether an app installs with UPM.
 You should not check the Deployable option if your app consists of multiple JARs.
 The Atlassian Marketplace and UPM do not support Try, Buy, Install, Upgrade, and Renew buttons for non-deployable apps.
-Non-deployable apps cannot be sold under the Atlassian Marketplace Vendor Agreement as they do not support the UPM licensing API.
+Non-deployable apps cannot be sold under the Atlassian Marketplace Partner Agreement as they do not support the UPM licensing API.

 Additionally, if your app requires multiple downloads, configuration or license files on the file system, or if your app is not meant to be installed into the host product (like Jira Client, for example), then do not check the Deployable option.
 Your app is still available for download, but the UPM does not attempt to install it in the host product.